Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

 ##### Publish Delegated Permissions

-1. All APIs must publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [Delegated Permission](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client's to obtain an access token for a *user* successfully.
+1. All APIs must publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [Delegated Permission](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client apps to obtain an access token for a *user* successfully.
 To publish a scope, follow these steps:
 1. Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
-    1. For **Scope name**, use `Todolist.Read`.
+    1. For **Scope name**, use `access_as_user`.
     1. Select **Admins and users** options for **Who can consent?**.
     1. For **Admin consent display name** type in the details, `e.g. Allow the users of the app msal-react-spa to read ToDo list items`.
     1. For **Admin consent description** type in the details `e.g. Allows the app msal-react-spa to read the signed-in users ToDo list items.`